Orthotropic Steel Bridge

 Orthotropic Steel Decks are an effective solution in new bridge design, refurbishment, or entire replacement of a bridge, especially when spanning long distances.
 With a 25 - 35% reduction in weight (compared to a traditional concrete bridge system), minimal traffic disruptions, and the reduction in life cycle maintenance costs, Orthotropic Steel Decks are a smart investment.
 Cherubini's Pleasant Street Facility, located on the Atlantic Ocean, makes fabricating and shipping these panels by barge or rail an affordable and flexible solution.

 - Steel Orthotropic Deck

-- Developed in Germany in the 1930's, similar to United States (U.S) Battleship decks.
+- Developed in Germany in the 1930s, similar to the United States (U.S) Battleship decks.

 - A thin steel plate has a series of longitudinal "ribs" and floor beams, wearing surface.

 - Can see the same principles on an everyday level with some types of cardboard.

 - Prefabricated in a shop, which results in faster construction and higher quality control.

 - Lightweight, which is a critical characteristic of movable bridges.

 - The lighter weight allows the bridge to be more efficient, and also allows for faster operation.